ansys/pyansys-quarto-cheatsheet/doc/source/examples.rst

 Output
 ------

-The rendered cheat sheet will be saved as ``cheat_sheet.pdf`` in the same directory as the input file.
+The rendered cheat sheet is saved as ``cheat_sheet.pdf`` in the same directory as the input file.

 The rendered cheat sheet can be downloaded by clicking the link below: